learning-zone/javascript-basics/README.md

 var myFunc = function () {
   console.log("Hi there", this);
 };
-// let's call myFunc as a function: myFunc(); // will output "Hi there undefined" or "Hi there Window"
+// Let us call myFunc as a function: myFunc(); // will output "Hi there undefined" or "Hi there Window"

 obj1.myMethod = myFunc;